 After reading this article, you should have a clearer understanding of which device is better for you.
 In the end, Google TV might be worth an investment not only because it's cheaper than Android TV but also because it still offers many of the same features and benefits, such as access to apps and games through its app store called Google Play.

-There are many more differences between these two types of televisions, but hopefully, this article has helped clear up some confusion about whether Google TV or Android TV is right for you.
+There are many more differences between these two types, but hopefully, this article has helped clear up some confusion about whether Google TV or Android TV is right for you.